nasa-gibs/onearth/src/test/README.md

 * `test_layer_config.py` -- tests the Layer Config tool

 ##Setup
-These tests assume that OnEarth and its associated utilities are installed.
-Test files for **mod_onearth** tests must be copied to a directory that Apache has permission to access.
+These tests assume that OnEarth and its associated utilities are installed. *Test files for **mod_onearth** tests must be copied to a directory that Apache has permission to access.*

 The tests have additional dependencies from the rest of OnEarth.
 To install the Python dependencies required by the test scripts, run `sudo pip install -r requirements.txt`.

 ##Running the Tests
 Each test script will output a JUnit XML results file.
 By default, these files are named `test_layer_config_results.xml` and `test_mod_onearth_results.xml`.
 A different output filename can be specified with the `-o` option, i.e. `sudo python test_mod_onearth.py -o output_file.xml`.

+**Note that the included `mod_onearth_test_data/twms_endpoint/kmlgen.cgi` has been compiled for use in CentOS 6.
+It may need to be recompiled for other systems.
+For more information, see [OnEarth Endpoint Configuration](doc/config_endpoint.md).**

 ###Additional Test Options